Vulnerability Management

 • Implementation of mitigation measures

-In addition, patches shall be kept current in accordance with the SF State Patch Management Policy.
+In addition, patches shall be kept current in accordance with the SFSU Patch Management Policy.

 Implementation

-The SF State Information Security Office (ISO) is responsible for overseeing the dissemination of threat alerts and vulnerability advisories to system/asset owners, campus stakeholders and interested parties.
+The SFSU Information Security Office (ISO) is responsible for overseeing the dissemination of threat alerts and vulnerability advisories to system/asset owners, campus stakeholders and interested parties.

 The ISO is tasked with maintaining the Vulnerability Management Standard and managing the enterprise scanning tool.

-Vendors are not permitted to conduct scans of university information systems without the express permission of the SF State ISO and the oversight/involvement of appropriate university staff designated by the affected unit.
-At no time shall a computing device/system administrator ever conduct a scan on the public network or Internet unless such activity is authorized based on a contractual relationship.
+Vendors are not permitted to conduct scans of university information systems without the express permission of the SFSU ISO and the oversight/involvement of appropriate university staff designated by the affected unit.
+At no time shall a campus system conduct a scan on the public network or Internet unless such activity is authorized based on a contractual relationship.
 Authorization must be in writing and approved by the ISO.

 Networked computing devices that appear to be causing disruptive behavior on the network may be scanned by the ISO using nonintrusive methods to investigate the source of the disruption.
 The ISO reserves the right to independently audit vulnerabilities of any campus asset at will or at the request of management.
 These audits will review existing scanning data if available and verify the status of vulnerabilities and mitigations.
 If no scan data is available, the ISO may run a scan against the asset(s) in accordance with the Vulnerability Management Standard.